converged-computing/oras-csi/docs/usage.md

           oras.options.insecure: true
 ```

-Note that the volume attributes are namespaced based on beloning to the driver (or possibly, if not).
+Note that the volume attributes are namespaced based on belonging to the driver (or possibly, if not).

 ## Options